 Dental Hygiene and Therapy

-As a student Dental Hygienist/Therapist you will be taught pre-clinical and clinical skills in refurbished, state-of-the-art training facilities.
-You will work and train alongside dental undergraduates and dental nurses to facilitate a team approach to learning and patient care.
+Our BSc Dental Hygiene and Therapy will enable you to become a skilled, competent clinician, capable of providing high levels of clinical care and patient management.
+You will be taught pre-clinical and clinical skills in state-of-the-art training facilities, working and training alongside dental undergraduates and dental nurses and learning through a team approach to patient care.

 You will begin clinical contact in the first year, maximising your clinical experience during your training.